wp-plugins/tweet-prompt-box/readme.txt

 1. Upload the `tweet-prompt-box` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Customize your call to action and choose a theme at `Settings > Tweet Prompt Box`
-3. Readers will now see a call to action to share your content
+4. Readers will now see a call to action to share your content
-4. Sit back and watch your traffic increase through increased sharing
+5. Sit back and watch your traffic increase through increased sharing

 == Frequently Asked Questions ==